iSOLveIT/protege_owl/_sources/index.rst.txt

    primitive class it infers that all the conditions defined for that class must hold for that individual.

-2.Defined classes.
-These are classes that are defined by both *necessary* and *sufficient* conditions.
+#.
+Defined classes.
+These are classes that are defined by both
+   *necessary* and *sufficient* conditions.
    When the reasoner encounters an individual that satisfies all the conditions for a defined class it will make the inference that the individual is an instance of that class.
 The reasoner can also use